cagov/design-system-wordpress-gutenberg/MAINTENANCE.md

 * Other branches can be submitted for feature development following this pattern: `feature/{issue-number}-{short-description}`
 * Hotfixes may be applied to branches as needed.

+## Content updates
+Please notes that some updates will update the markup on a page.

+An editor can try the "resolve" feature on pages with issues.

 ## How to Get Started Building Gutenberg Blocks

 Make sure npm is installed along with necessary packages, from a terminal in the projects root directory run the following command.